Updated on January 28th, 2026 by Nathan Parsh

 Valuation & Expected Total Returns

-Abbott Laboratories is currently trading at ~$133 per share.
-Using the midpoint of the company’s guidance for the year gives the stock a price-to-earnings ratio of 25.8.
+Using the midpoint of the company’s guidance for the year gives the stock a price-to-earnings ratio of 19.0.

 Abbott Laboratories’ price-to-earnings ratio has generally hovered between 20 and 25 over the past five years.
 The current valuation is above the high end of this range.

 We feel that a fair price-to-earnings ratio of 22 is more appropriate in the current environment.
-If shares revert to our fair value estimate of 22 by 2030, then valuation would be a 3.2% drag on annual returns over this period.
+If the valuation multiple expands to our fair value estimate of 22 by 2031, then valuation would be a 3.0% boost to annual returns over this period.

 The other major component of Abbott Laboratories’ future total returns will be the company’s earnings-per-share growth.
 We expect this growth to continue, and investors can reasonably expect 7% in annual adjusted earnings-per-share growth moving forward.

 Lastly, Abbott’s total returns will be boosted by the company’s dividend payments.
-Abbott Laboratories now has a 53-year dividend growth streak, preserving its Dividend King status.
+ABT stock has a current dividend yield of 2.3%.

-Total expected annual returns are forecasted at 5.5% through 2030.
-This is a fairly low expected rate of return due to the stock’s current overvaluation.
+Total expected annual returns are forecasted at 12.3% through 2030.

 Final Thoughts